alienmind/phronex/README.md

 - [x] ..
 Fixed People tab since the big refactor of data-table.tsx
 - [x] ..
 Fixed Roles tab since the big refactor
 - [x] ..
 Fixed Expense Categories (... you know the drill)
 - [ ] ..
+Adding a new resource to the project does not work again
+- [ ] ..
 Editing the category over the list works but UI is not refreshed, needs a F5 as a workaround
 - [ ] ..
-Also editing the category should update the budget
+Also editing the category in the project details form should update the budget
 - [ ] ..
 When reassigning a resource to a project (changing the person), it works but there's a secondary toast with an unexpected error message.
 Needs to be investigated.
 - [ ] ..
 Select box does not preselect to 6 projects (visually) and it loses its focus.
 - [ ] ..
 Destroy buttons have lost their red style.
 There's some CSS mix-up